- BSX Insight

 Stop running if you feel your cramps are caused by shallow breathing.
 Instead, focus on deep breathing and place your hand on your stomach.
 If you are breathing from your lower lungs, your stomach should feel the rise and fall.

 For beginners, shallow breathing can be more problematic.
 As you improve your running skills and become fitter, your ability to control your breath will improve.

-Side stitches can be a bigger problem for beginners, but they can also affect runners of all levels.
+Side stitches can be a bigger problem for beginners but can also affect runners of all levels.
 Side stitches are commonly caused by running too fast at the start of a run, without warming up properly or breathing deeply.

-You should consider whether your running is hydrating properly if you experience muscle cramps while running.
-This is especially important when it’s hot and you sweat more.
-Also, make sure to bring water with you if you are going for a long run, or doing hard training.
+You should consider whether your running is properly hydrating if you experience muscle cramps.
+This is especially important when it’s hot, and you sweat more.
+Also, make sure to bring water with you if you are going for a long run or doing hard training.

-You can also try a sports drink to restore electrolyte balance if water isn’t working.
-You might want salt tablets if you are running a long distance on a hot day.
+You can also try a sports drink to restore electrolyte balance if the water isn’t working.
+You might want salt tablets if running a long distance on a hot day.
 This is because you lose a lot of sodium through sweat.

 Sometimes, despite all your efforts, you may still experience a muscle spasm or cramp.
 You can massage the affected muscle immediately if this happens.
 This will increase blood flow and help to relieve the spasm.
 After the muscle has relaxed, stretch the muscle lightly and then run again.
 Don’t be afraid to slow down to prevent cramps from returning.

 Talk to your doctor if your cramps persist despite all your efforts.
 Talk to your doctor if you feel that your cramps are not going away.